JashMash/Data_Compression/README.md

 # Data Compression Algorithm

 Here my goal is to create a set of functions that will compress<br/>
 and decompress a byte array.
+This is given the input does contain<br/>
+multiple duplicates that follow each other.<br/>

 I have implemented the solutions below and provided unit tests <br/>
 for both of the compression and decompression functions. <br/>